 The Individual Education Program (IEP) is the roadmap for your child’s education.
-It is a legal agreement between parent and school that states what the child will learn and be able to do; it dictates the programs and services he will receive.
-It’s supposed to set targets for your child and answer the question: Is he learning and mastering skills?
+It is a legal agreement between parent and school that states what your child will learn and be able to do as a result of the programs and services he will receive.
+Simply put, the purpose of the IEP is to set annual targets for your child and answer the question: Is he learning and mastering skills?

 Essential Elements of An IEP

 1. Strengths and weaknesses.
-Does it reflect your input regarding the skills he does well and the skills he needs, as well as what you want him to know and do?
+Does the IEP reflect your input regarding the skills he does well and the skills he needs, as well as what you want him to know and do?

 2. Correct diagnosis.
-Does it contain an accurate, comprehensive definition of her diagnosis, expressed clearly so that you understand how and what areas of learning are affected?
+Does it contain an accurate, comprehensive definition of your child’s diagnosis, expressed clearly so that you understand how and what areas of learning are affected?